linq2js/settlement-process/design.md

 - **Typescript**: Implemented for its static typing capabilities, which enhance code quality and maintainability.
 Typescript helps catch errors at compile-time rather than runtime, reducing the likelihood of bugs.
 It also improves developer productivity by providing better tooling support, such as autocompletion, refactoring, and type checking.

 - **Tailwind CSS**: Chosen for its utility-first CSS approach, which allows rapid and consistent styling.
 Tailwind's predefined classes help maintain design consistency and reduce the need for writing custom CSS, speeding up the development process.

+- **Zod**: Integrated for its powerful and expressive schema validation capabilities.
+Zod ensures that the data structures conform to expected formats, providing robust validation for API requests and responses.
+This helps maintain data integrity and reduces the likelihood of runtime errors due to invalid data.

+These technologies collectively ensure a robust, efficient, and maintainable system, facilitating a smooth development workflow and delivering a high-quality user experience.

 ## Future Enhancements